kip-dk/angular-xrm-webresource/README.md

 # Building Microsoft Dynamic 365 WebResources with Visual Studio and angular 4

 This project demonstrates an easy track to develop Microsoft Dynamic 365 WebResource components with angular 4.
+The setup has been created on a on-premesis development solution, and you might meet several obstacles if you try to develop against an online solution.
+The final solution can however be deploy online or on-premesis, using the normal Dynamic 365 solution deployment method.

 ## How to use, and where will it end up leaving you.